kevcodez/kevcodez-blog/docs/posts/2020-02-02-s3-maven-repository-gradle/README.md

 }
 ```

-This will try to get the access key/secret from environment variables.
+Gradle will first attempt to get the access key/secret from environment variables.
 If they cannot be found, it falls back to Gradles built-in [findProperty-Function](https://docs.gradle.org/current/javadoc/org/gradle/api/Project.html#findProperty-java.lang.String-).
 That function will check the project's gradle properties, global gradle properties and so on.